 2. The Project Manager reviews the application to be sure that it is complete and that it describes a product under CTP’s jurisdiction.

-If the application is not under CTP’s jurisdiction, missing statutorily mandated items, ora combination of the aforementioned, then FDA sends a Refuse to Accept letter. [top]
+If the application is not under CTP’s jurisdiction, missing statutorily mandated items, or a combination of the aforementioned, then FDA sends a Refuse to Accept letter. [top]

-The acknowledgement letter includes:
+The acceptance letter includes: